$1,334,971 lent to homeowners citywide through the Mortgage Assistance Program

 “CNYCN is proud to be the administrator of the Mortgage Assistance Program, which provides such critical funding to so many homeowners fighting to keep their homes,” said Christie Peale, Executive Director of CNYCN.
 “MAP provides a unique solution for homeowners at risk of foreclosure.
 Without the program, many New York City families would have been left without options and quite possibly without homes.
 In reaching this milestone, immense thanks are due to our network of housing counselors and legal services providers.
 Their hard work, professionalism, and dedication have made MAP a success.”

-To date, sixty-three families in New York City have received funding through MAP to maintain ownership of their homes, sixteen of which are in Brooklyn.
-MAP currently has thirty-six approved applications totaling an estimated additional $652,000 in loans to be made once workouts are obtained from the mortgage servicers.
+To date, sixty-three families in New York City have received funding through MAP to maintain ownership of their homes, sixteen of which are on Staten Island.
+MAP has approved an additional thirty-six applications totaling an estimated $652,000 in loans to be made once workouts are obtained from the mortgage servicers.
 On average, assistance from MAP has reduced homeowners’ monthly mortgage payments from forty-four percent to thirty-two percent, as a percentage of gross monthly income.
 MAP has also been able to help homeowners with principal reduction, right-sizing mortgages that no longer reflect home values, and it has done so at a discount.
 For every $1 spent to pay-off a second mortgage, MAP has achieved an average of $3.72 in principal reduction for borrowers.
 Most importantly, MAP has provided a critical tool for some of the most difficult and intractable cases handled by New York City’s dedicated housing counseling and legal services professionals.
 Without the assistance of MAP, many New York City families and individuals may have had no other options to avoid foreclosure and save their homes.

 Homeowners in the program work with a housing counselor or legal services provider, at no cost, to determine if MAP is the appropriate solution and, if so, how much financial assistance is needed to avoid foreclosure.
-In Brooklyn, many MAP applicants have worked with DC 37 Municipal Employees Legal Services to assess their level of need and apply to the program.
+In Staten Island, many MAP applicants have worked with SILS to assess their level of need and apply to the program.
 Housing counselors and legal services providers submit applications on behalf of their clients to CNYCN, the MAP administrator.
 The program is funded through the New York City Department of Housing Preservation and Development, various partner organizations, as well as through private donations, including a grant from the Ford Foundation.
 The Ford Foundation is represented on the MAP Credit Committee by Howard Banker, Executive Director of the Fair Mortgage Collaborative.